Khovic/Khovic/README.md

-Hi there!
-I am Dan, a junior DevOps engineer with experience in the following tools and technologies:
+Hi there! my name is Dan, I am a junior DevOps engineer with experience in the following tools and technologies:

 - Linux
 - Git